Moving Data and Source Links from WorkbooksLast updated on 03/08/18

 With the spreadsheet and existing workbook open:

-Select the data in the workbook and either right-click and select Copy to exclude formatting or press Ctrl + Shift + C (special copy) to include formatting.
+- Select the data in the workbook, then right-click and select Copy to exclude formatting or use Ctrl + Shift + C (special copy) to include formatting such as cell borders, text formatting, entered- and shown-in, and more.

 Moving Source Links from a Workbook